WheteThunger/ModularCarCodeLocks/README.md

 The return value will be the newly deployed lock, or `null` if a lock was not deployed for any of the following reasons.
 - The car was destroyed or is "dead"
-- The car has no driver seats
+- The car has no cockpits
 - The car already has a code lock
 - Another plugin blocked it with a hook